myptech10/word/README.md

 # Wordcount

 ## Collaborators:
-Dhvani Patel
+Dhvani Patel (dgp69)
-Mehek Palrecha
+Mehek Palrecha (myp32)

 ## Design

 ### How-To

 make words

 ./words [...]

 ### Project Structure

-Part I: file IO that scans files in sequence & opens directories recursively
+Part I: file IO that scans files in sequence & opens directories recursively, see recursiveDirectory()

-Part II: method that processes each file by counts words using the rules of our language as defined in class
+Part II: method that processes each file by counts words using the rules of our language as defined in class, see count_words()

-Part III: Data Structure
+Part III: Hash map data structure that holds nodes of each word containing frequency of word, see hash() and insertHash()

 ### Some Design Decisions